kmaasrud/vmc/report/secs/04_results.md

 | $0.05$   	| 0.344            	| 0.012                      	| 6.66     	| 0.995            	|
 | $0.01$   	| 0.103            	| 0.031                      	| 16.6     	| 0.998            	|

 Table: Energy minimum computed and avarage particle distance computed for $N = 2$ electrons *with* the Jastrow factor.
-All enteties are calculated with the optimal set of variational parameters, see table [@tbl:results-variational-parameters-2N]. {#tbl:results-min-energy-particle-distance-2N-with}
+All entities were calculated with the optimal set of variational parameters, see table [@tbl:results-variational-parameters-2N]. {#tbl:results-min-energy-particle-distance-2N-with}

 | $\omega$ 	| $E_{\text{min, wo/Jastrow}}$ 	| $\sigma_{\text{blocking}}$ 	| $r_{12, wo/Jastrow}$ 	| Acceptance ratio 	|